Particular/docs.particular.net/Content/NServiceBus/fluent-config-api-v3-v4-intro.md

 ###NServiceBus Host

-NServiceBus provides its own hosting service (link to the nuget package) that can be used to outsource the whole hosting "drama" (find a synonym) without worrying about how to deal with Windows Services.
+NServiceBus provides its own hosting service (link to the NuGet package) that can be used to outsource the whole hosting "drama" (find a synonym) without worrying about how to deal with Windows Services.

 When using the built in hosting services the endpoint configuration is specified using the EndpointConfig class, automatically created when adding NServiceBus packages via NuGet, and implementing one of the core interfaces that determine the default endpoint behavior: